kanercruzwalker/HangManWithJava/src/README.md

 Code needs to be refactored but is fully functional.

-The pseudocode for the application can be found in HangManPseudocode.txt file
+HangManPseudocode.txt file contains the Pseudocode for the application.

+modulesWithJava.java file contains a executable program in Java.

+Data.txt file contains the words that the modulesWithJava.java file pulls from.